shogun-toolbox/shogun/doc/cookbook/source/examples/evaluation/cross_validation_pipeline.rst

 We also have to decide on an evaluation criterion class (see :sgclass:`CEvaluation`) to evaluate the performance of the trained model.
 In this case, we use :sgclass:`CAccuracyMeasure`.
 We then instantiate :sgclass:`CCrossValidation` and set the number of cross validation's runs.
-We pass the :sgclass:`CPipeline` instance, which implements the :sgclass:`CMachine` API, to :sgclass:`CCrossValidation`.
+We next create a cross-validation instance and pass the generated pipeline.

 .. sgexample:: cross_validation_pipeline:create_cross_validation